sean35mm/sean35mm/README.md

  🔍 Passionate with problem solving and learning new technologies

- ⚡ Random fact: I like keyboards and am actively trying to increase my WPM haha
+ ⚡ Random fact: I like to cook and post videos about it on TikTok haha

  👨‍👩‍👧‍👦 Living in Southern California with my lovely wife♥️, Charcoal 🐈‍⬛, and Chai 🐈